Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The letters X, Y, Z when using 3 actuators, and the next defined letter if a 4th actuator is used.

-# M584 R
+# M584 R0, R1

 In RRF, XYZUVW are linear axes by default and ABC rotational axes.
 This corresponds to CNC conventions.
-The defined axes for robot kinematics should be clarified as prismatic or rotational with the M584 settings, R meaning rotational.
+The defined axes for robot kinematics should be clarified as prismatic or rotational with the M584 settings, R0 meaning prismatic/linear and R1 meaning revolute/rotational.
 The reason is, RRF uses this information for some calculations like the distance calculation and uses different algorithms for prismatic and rotational axes.
 This clarification is only needed if the used letters differ from the default assignment.

 # G10 tool
 At the end of the last axis, a tool is attached.
 The robot's kinematics is calculation with the G10 offsets of the currently selected tool: